shibbir-ahmad24/MS-Final-Project-on-LLM-RAG-Powered-Medical-Chatbot/README.md

   - 📋 Clinical Trials: stored with NCT ID and cleaned text blocks

 All embeddings are stored in **ChromaDB** for fast, semantic retrieval during live user interaction.

+## 🧠 3.
+Query Understanding & Tool Routing (via PySpur)

+When a user submits a question, the system first analyzes the query using keyword-based intent matching (e.g., “symptom”, “treatment”, “trial”).

+Once the intent is identified, **PySpur comes into play by managing the registered tool functions**, enabling clean routing and execution.

+The system dynamically selects the most relevant tool from four PySpur-registered functions:

+- 🔬 Symptom Cause Analyzer – identifies potential causes using trusted web search
+- 💊 Treatment Recommender – retrieves relevant discharge notes to suggest treatments
+- 🧪 Clinical Trial Matcher – matches patient notes to real-world clinical trials
+- 🗂️ Chat Memory Symptom Reasoner – summarizes previously mentioned symptoms

+Tool selection is fully automatic — users don’t need to specify anything manually.

+## 📡 4.
+Retrieval-Augmented Generation (RAG)

+For tools that use RAG (💊 Treatment Recommender and 🧪 Clinical Trial Matcher):

+- The selected tool embeds the user query using BioBERT.
+- It queries the ChromaDB vector store to retrieve the most relevant context chunks.
+- These retrieved chunks are then combined with the original query to form a grounded, context-rich prompt.
+- The final prompt is sent to an LLM (LLaMA or DeepSeek) to generate the answer.

+For tools not using RAG (like the 🔬 Symptom Cause Analyzer), alternative mechanisms are used:

+- The tool performs a web search via **SerpAPI** on trusted medical sources.
+- Retrieved snippets are summarized using the LLM to explain possible causes.

 # Tech Stack